Camino de Santiago (route descriptions): Northern Way

 A route marker painted on an old nautical measured mile on the Cantabrian Coast.

 The Northern Way (Camino del Norte) (also known as the "Liébana Route") is an 817 km, five-week coastal route from Basque Country at Irún, near the French border, and follows the northern coastline of Spain to Galicia where it heads inland towards Santiago joining the Camino Francés at Arzúa.
 This route follows the old Roman road, the Via Agrippa, for some of its way and is part of the Coastal Route (Ruta de la Costa).
 This route was used by Christian pilgrims when Muslim domination had extended northwards and was making travel along the Camino francés dangerous.

-The route passes through San Sebastian, Guernica, Bilbao, and Oviedo.
+The route passes through San Sebastián, Guernica, Bilbao, and Oviedo.
 It is less populated, lesser known and generally more difficult hiking.
 Shelters are 20 to 35 kilometers apart, rather than there being hostels (albergues) or monasteries every four to ten kilometers as on the Camino Francés.

 The Coastal Way links with the French Way through the Liébana Route.